deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/04-line.md

 In DeepFlow, line charts are categorized into two types: Standard Line Chart and TOP N Line Chart.

-- Standard Line Chart: Displays all queried data over time.
+- Standard Line Chart: Displays the changes in all queried data over time.
-- TOP N Line Chart: First, the queried data is grouped and the top N are selected, then the data of these top N services or resources is displayed over time.
+- TOP N Line Chart: First, the queried data is grouped and the top N are selected, then the changes in the data of these top N services or resources over time are displayed.

 ## Overview